faizyorg/modernize-apps-guides/03-mono-to-micro-part-1.md

 You will now begin the process of modernizing the application by breaking the application into multiple microservices using different technologies, with the eventual goal of re-architecting the entire application as a set of distributed microservices.
 Later on we'll explore how you can better manage and monitor the application after it is re-architected.

 In this scenario you will learn more about [Quarkus](https://quarkus.io/), one of the runtimes included in [Red Hat Runtimes](https://www.redhat.com/en/products/runtimes).
-Quarkus is a great place to start since our application is a Java EE application, and your skills as a Java EE developer will naturally translate to the world of Quarkus.
+Quarkus is a great place to start since our application is a Java application, and your skills as a Java developer will naturally translate to the world of Quarkus."

-You will implement one component of the monolith as a Qurkus microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between Quarkus apps, microservices, and OpenShift/Kubernetes.
+You will implement one component of the monolith as a Quarkus microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between Quarkus apps, microservices, and OpenShift/Kubernetes.

 ## Goals of this scenario